vmware-nsx/vpn-sample-configs/README.md

 # vpn-sample-configs
-Sample repository for sample VPN configurations to peer with NSX VPN
+Sample repository for Example VPN configurations of common gateway devices to peer with NSX IPSec VPN